Online Monitoring of Object Detection Performance During Deployment: Conclusion

 \section{Conclusion}

-As deep learning-based object detection become essential components of a wide variety of robotic systems, the ability to continuously assess and monitor their performance during the deployment phase become critical to ensure the safety and reliability of the whole system.
-In this paper, we proposed a specialised performance monitoring network that can predict the quality of the mAP of the object detector, which can be used to inform downstream components in the robotic system about the expected object detection reliability.
+As deep learning-based object detection becomes essential components of a wide variety of robotic systems, the ability to continuously assess and monitor their performance during the deployment phase becomes critical to ensure the safety and reliability of the whole system.
+In this paper, we proposed a specialized performance monitoring network that can predict the quality of the mAP of the object detector, which can be used to inform downstream components in the robotic system about the expected object detection reliability.
 We show the effectiveness of our approach using a combination of different autonomous driving datasets and object detectors.